GeoscienceAustralia/dea-notebooks/Tools/dea_tools/mosaics/README.md

   --b_channel_band nbart_blue
 ```

-If DEA Tools package is installed, it is possible to run the function as CLI and replace `python colour_scheme_VRTs.py` in the command above with only `make_styling_vrt`.
+If DEA Tools package is not installed, it is possible to run the analysis directly via the Python module by replacing `make_styling_vrt` in the command above with `python colour_scheme_VRTs.py`.